rhel-labs/learn-katacoda/sql-server-crypto-policy/step2.md

 It is recommended to restart the system for the change to policies to fully take place.
 </pre>

-The change will no longer permit some encryption algorithms to be used on the machine, SHA1 for digital signatures.
-Additionally, RSA based certificates require a public key of at least 3072 bits.
-The machine will also now only offer TLS connections at TLS 1.2 or higher.

 You can now verify that the new policy, FUTURE, has been applied to the system.